Skip to main content

 Why it matters

-Understanding your BMR is foundational for effective weight loss because it provides the baseline for determining your total daily calorie needs.
+Understanding your BMR matters for effective weight loss because it provides the baseline for determining your total daily calorie needs.
 By knowing the minimum calories your body burns just to exist, you can accurately set a calorie deficit for weight loss without compromising essential bodily functions, preventing overly restrictive and unsustainable diets.

 How it works

-BMR is primarily determined by factors like age, sex, weight, height, and genetics.
-It's typically calculated using predictive equations based on these variables.
-The Mifflin-St Jeor equation is widely accepted for its accuracy. **Mifflin-St Jeor Equation:** * **For Men:** BMR = (10 × weight in kg) + (6.25 × height in cm) - (5 × age in years) + 5 * **For Women:** BMR = (10 × weight in kg) + (6.25 × height in cm) - (5 × age in years) .
+BMR is shaped primarily by age, sex, weight, height, and genetics.
+Predictive equations using these inputs estimate it.
+The Mifflin-St Jeor equation is the modern standard for accuracy. **For men:** BMR = (10 × kg) + (6.25 × cm) − (5 × age) + 5. **For women:** BMR = (10 × kg) + (6.25 × cm) − (5 × age) − 161.

 Example